 History of the Nuits-Saint-Georges AOC

-During the Middle Ages, winegrowing Burgundy continued to gain prestige, notably under the influence of monks such as those from the Abbey of Cîteaux founded in 1098.
+During the Middle Ages, winegrowing Burgundy continued to gain in prestige, notably under the influence of monks such as those from the Abbey of Cîteaux founded in 1098.
 These men of faith, true visionaries, gradually perfected viticultural techniques and identified the lands most suitable for vines.

-From the 16th century onwards, the wines of Nuits-Saint-Georges became established at the tables of nobles and kings.
-The vineyard’s reputation even crossed the borders of the Kingdom of France, and merchants exported the region’s wines to many European courts.
+From the 16th century, the wines of Nuits-Saint-Georges became established at the tables of nobles and kings.The reputation of the vineyard even extends beyond the borders of the Kingdom of France, and merchants export the region's wines to many European courts.

-Philip the Bold: The Duke who shaped the history of Burgundy wines
+Philip the Bold: The Duke Who Shaped the History of Burgundy Wines

-Soils and climate of the Nuits-Saint-Georges appellation
+Soils and Climate of the Nuits-Saint-Georges Appellation

-To the north, towards Vosne-Romanée, the soils are limestone and well-drained, often mixed with marl and clay.
-To the south, towards the village of Premeaux-Prissey, the soils become more varied, with more marl, limestone scree, and sometimes deeper clays.
-This unique geological diversity naturally contributes to the great complexity and aromatic richness of the cuvées produced within the AOC.
+To the north, towards Vosne-Romanée, the land is limestone and well-drained, often mixed with marl and clay.
+To the south, towards the village of Premeaux-Prissey, the soils become more varied, with more marl, limestone scree, and sometimes deeper clays.This unique geological diversity naturally contributes to the great complexity and aromatic richness of the cuvées produced within the AOC.

 In terms of climate, the Nuits-Saint-Georges appellation benefits from a temperate influence with a slight continental dominance, ideal for the development of Pinot Noir and Chardonnay grape varieties.
 The southeast exposures also promote optimal ripening of the grapes, capturing the best of the sunlight while preserving essential freshness.